LAMDA-RL/ImagineBench/readme.md

 ## 📢 News
+- **Apr 3, 2025**: Add BabyAI and LIBERO environments to the benchmark.
 - **Mar 31, 2025**: Initial release of datasets for CLEVR-Robot and Meta-World and the environments with Gymnasium wrapper.